 Comme Chez Soi

 Comme Chez Soi is known as the best place to go for Italian food in Budapest.
-The menu is full of simple and delicious pizzas, pastas, seafood and meat dishes, and there are a varied selection of antipasti options as well.
+The menu is full of simple and delicious pizzas, pastas, seafood, and meat dishes, and there is a varied selection of antipasti options as well.
 Its generous helpings and reasonable prices have made it increasingly hard to get a table, so reservations are required.
 Open Monday to Saturday, 11am to midnight.

 Address: Aranykéz u.
 2

 Telephone: +36 1 318 3943